Andynoid/StudyMethod/Notes on The rise of the CREATIVE CLASS.md

 # Work
 ## C4 The machine shop and the hair salon
 1.  ** In 1990, good technician such as technician is rare.** Hair salon is the most creative job at the time above computer system designer and artist.
 People may prefer hair salon than machine shop because of this.
-2. ** What creatives want at work?** challenge and responsibility, flexibility
+2. ** What creatives want at work?** challenge and responsibility, flexibility, peer recognition,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzYyNzExMDU3LDEwMTE0MjQyMTAsLTIxMT
+eyJoaXN0b3J5IjpbMTM1MTIyMzE4NCwzNjI3MTEwNTcsMTAxMT
-k2OTI5MjMsMTEzMjA0MjE4MSw2OTY3MzM3MTcsLTExMTMzNjg3
+QyNDIxMCwtMjExOTY5MjkyMywxMTMyMDQyMTgxLDY5NjczMzcx
-MjYsODk3MzQ4NDkwLC0xNjY4NjUwMTYwLDk2ODM5MjY5MSwxMz
+NywtMTExMzM2ODcyNiw4OTczNDg0OTAsLTE2Njg2NTAxNjAsOT
-gxMzg1MDgyLC0xMTIwMzQxLDEzMDkwODkyMzgsMTQ2NDUxODIx
+Y4MzkyNjkxLDEzODEzODUwODIsLTExMjAzNDEsMTMwOTA4OTIz
-LDM3ODE5MzAzNiwtMjA3MTk2ODIxMV19
+OCwxNDY0NTE4MjEsMzc4MTkzMDM2LC0yMDcxOTY4MjExXX0=
 -->